kubernetes/website/content/en/blog/_posts/2022-10-20-advanced-server-side-apply.md

 The only downside is that you may end up sending unneeded **apply** requests to the API server, even if actually the object already matches your controller’s desires.
-This doesn’t matter if it happens once in a while, but for extremely high-throughput controllers, it might cause a performance problem for the cluster–specifically, the API server.
+This doesn't matter if it happens once in a while, but for extremely high-throughput controllers, it might cause a performance problem for the cluster–specifically, the API server.
 No-op writes are not written to storage (etcd) or broadcast to any watchers, so it’s not really that big of a deal.
 If